lupyuen/lupyuen.github.io/src/interrupt.md

 _What's a GIC?_

-A __Generic Interrupt Controller (GIC)__ works like a typical Interrupt Controller in a CPU.
+PinePhone's __Generic Interrupt Controller (GIC)__ works like a typical Interrupt Controller in a CPU.
 It manages Interrupts for the Arm64 CPU.

 Except that GIC is a special chunk of silicon that lives __inside the Allwinner A64 SoC__.
 (Outside the Arm64 CPU)